OWASP/pysap/README.md

 Authors
 -------

-The library was designed and developed by Martin Gallo from the Security Consulting Services team of Core Security.
+The library was designed and developed by Martin Gallo from Core Security's CoreLabs.

 ### Contributors ###